AnjulGupta12/DSA/README.md

 **VECTOR**
 1. Largest Number
 2. Max Profit
+3. Maximum Consecutive One
-3. Find the duplicate number
+4. Find the duplicate number
-4. Finding the darkness
+5. Finding the darkness
-5. Rotate array by n elements
+6. Rotate array by n elements
-6. Plus one
+7. Plus one
-7. Product of Array except self
+8. Product of Array except self